JulietteArchambeau/GOPredEvalPinpin/README.md

 -   [11_RedundancyAnalysis_GenomicOffsetPredictions.html](https://juliettearchambeau.github.io/GOPredEvalPinpin/11_RedundancyAnalysis_GenomicOffsetPredictions.html) Predicting the genomic offset with Redundancy Analysis (RDA).

--   [12_ComparingGenomicOffsetPredictions.html](https://juliettearchambeau.github.io/GOPredEvalPinpin/12_ComparingGenomicOffsetPredictions.html) Comparing the genomic offset predictions across the different methods.
+-   [12_ComparingGenomicOffsetPredictions.html](https://juliettearchambeau.github.io/GOPredEvalPinpin/12_ComparingGenomicOffsetPredictions.html) Comparing the genomic offset predictions across the different methods, SNPs sets and Global Climate Models (GCMs).

 -   [13_ValidationNFI.html](https://juliettearchambeau.github.io/GOPredEvalPinpin/13_ValidationNFI.html) Evaluating the genomic offset predictions with mortality rates in natural populations from the National Forest Inventory plots of France and Spain.
-The genomic offset predictions evaluated come from the four different methods (GF, GDM, RDA and LFMM) and are based on either the candidate or the control SNPs (and also all SNPs for LFMM).
+Genomic offset predictions come from the four different methods (GF, GDM, RDA and LFMM) and are based on either the candidate or the control SNPs (and also all SNPs for LFMM).

 -   [14_ValidationNFI_ModelComparison.html](https://juliettearchambeau.github.io/GOPredEvalPinpin/14_ValidationNFI_ModelComparison.html) Building and evaluating the accuracy of the Bayesian models used to estimate the relationship between genomic offset predictions and mortality rates in the National Forest Inventory plots.

 -   [15_ValidationCommonGardens.html](https://juliettearchambeau.github.io/GOPredEvalPinpin/15_ValidationCommonGardens.html) Evaluating the genomic offset predictions with mortality and height data from five clonal common gardens (CLONAPIN network).

+-   [16_PCAplotIDpops.html](https://juliettearchambeau.github.io/GOPredEvalPinpin/16_PCAplotIDpops.html) Generating figures for the Supplementary Information based on the PCA of the control and candidate SNPs: screeplots and PCA plots with the ALT and ARM populations highlighted.

+-   [RPackageCitations.html](https://juliettearchambeau.github.io/GOPredEvalPinpin/RPackageCitations.html) Citations of the R packages used in the present study.

 ***